-The purpose of the Village of Golf Water Supply Facilities Work Plan (Work Plan) is to identify and plan for the water supply sources and facilities needed to serve existing and new development within the local government's jurisdiction.
-Chapter 163, Part II, F.S., requires local governments to prepare and adopt Work Plans into their comprehensive plans within 18 months after the water management district approves a regional water supply plan or its update.
-The Lower East Coast Water Supply Plan Update was approved by the South Florida Water Management District (SFWMD) on February 15, 2007.
-Therefore, the deadline for local governments within the Lower East Coast jurisdiction to amend their comprehensive plans to adopt a Work Plan is August 15, 2008.
+The purpose of the Village of Golf Water Supply Facilities Work Plan (Work Plan) is to identify a for the water supply sources and facilities needed to serve existing and new development within the government's jurisdiction.
+Chapter 163, Part II, F.S., requires local governments to prepare and Work Plans into their comprehensive plans within 18 months after the water management approves a regional water supply plan or its update.
+The Lower East Coast Water Supply Plan Update. approved by the South Florida Water Management District (SFWMD) on February 15, 2007 Sep 12, 2013.
+Therefore, the deadline for local governments within the Lower East Coast jurisdic amend their comprehensive plans to adopt a Work Plan is August 15, 2008 March 15, 2015.

-Residents of the Village of Golf (the Village) obtain their water directly from Village owned water treatment, storage and distribution facilities (the System).
-The System also provides water supply to areas outside the Village corporate limits in unincorporated Palm Beach County.
-The Village is responsible for ensuring that enough capacity is available for existing and future customers within their water service area.
+Residents of the Village of Golf (the Village) obtain their water directly from Village owned treatment, storage and distribution facilities (the System).
+The System also provides water supply outside the Village corporate limits in unincorporated Palm Beach County.
+The Village is respons ensuring that enough capacity is available for existing and future customers within their water area.